DataCanvasIO/YLearn/docs/source/sub/est.rst

 .. topic:: Usage

-    One can apply any :class:`EstimatorModel` in the following procedure
+    One can apply any :class:`EstimatorModel` in the following procedure:

     1. For the data in the form of :class:`pandas.DataFrame`, find the names of *treatment*, *outcome*, *adjustment*, and *covariate*.